Homykaze/Full-Stack-MERN-TS/README.md

 - reviews

 ### Cart
-Cart belongs to a user and contains:
+There can only be 1 cart per user.
+Carts are protected and belong to users and contain:
 - array of products
+- paid status (boolean, set false by default)

 ### Reviews
-Contains its own data and IDs of:
+Contains a text field and rate [1 - 5], as well as IDs of:
 - reviewer
 - product

 ### Category
-Consists of its own data only
+Consists of the following data fields:
+- name (or title)
+- image (string link)
+- admin ID who created it (to be able to edit it)

 ### Address
-Holds user's data primarily related to their address
+Holds user's data related to their address, holds user's ID as well